Depending upon where you are in the process, you may have done some of the items on this list. Skip them. Be happy you’re done. Move on to the next:

 A general and useful overview of the USNA application and the academy in general

-These are due in Fall, with interviews in November/December.
+Depending upon the Congressperson, it may be too late to apply for this interview.
+These are due in Fall with interviews in November/December.
 Get one from your Congressperson and both Senators.
 Fill them out.
 Double check to see that everything is accurate.
-Mail the packages to the Senators.
-Often, they do all of their selections via mail–no personal interviews.
-For the Congressperson, hand carry it to them.
+Hand carry it to your Congressperson’s office.
 When you drop it off, try to meet the aide responsible for this activity.
 Say hi, chat for a moment.
 S/he may remember you from the Academy Night, and will definitely remember you when you come in for the interview in November/December.

 To prepare for the Congressional Interview, read: